Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Keurig coffee makers

 In the past 30 years, Keurig has launched more than 100 models, with more than 20 currently available on the market.
-Keurig models range from 100 to 250 dollars, with Keurig mini and Slim being the entry-level models with limited controls and Keurig elite and K café being the advanced models with many customization options.
+Keurig models range from 100 to 250 dollars, with Keurig mini and Slim being the entry-level models with limited controls and Keurig Supreme and K café being the advanced models with many customization options.

 Pros of Keurig over Nespresso